WhiteCat20/crud-sederhana/README.md

 ## Note

-Make sure to change the DB_DATABASE , DB_USERNAME , and DB_PASSWORD
+Make sure to change the DB_DATABASE , DB_USERNAME , and DB_PASSWORD at .env file

 ## MySQL Database